 - Keep the fillo dough sheets covered with a damp paper towel (only very very lightly damp towel - too damp and the fillo will become too soft and uncooperative).
 Unfold 1 sheet of the fillo dough.
 Spray with cooking spray.
 Repeat by laying a second sheet of fillo dough over the first sheet, and spray it with oil too.
 Cut the sheet lengthwise into 3 long strips.
 Spoon 1 tablespoon of the spinach mixture at one end of a fillo strip.
 Roll it up into a triangle (like folding a flag).
 Place it on an oiled baking sheet.
 Repeat until all the pastry and filling have been used.
 Spray triangles with cooking spray, and sprinkle some breadcrumbs on top.

-- Bake 12 min until edges are lightly browned.
-Serve with marinara sauce for dipping.
-Yields: ~40 appetizers.
+- Bake 12 minutes until edges are lightly browned.
+Serve with pizza or marinara sauce for dipping.

 Calorie count is purely an estimate calculated using an online application to serve as a guide and not to be taken as accurate nutritional information.
 Percent Daily Values are based on a 2,000 calorie diet.